 In Australia, there are different types of providers available for sending money overseas.
-The right option for you will depend on factors like whether it’s a one off or regular transfer, how much money you need to transfer in any one hit, where you are sending your funds to, and how quickly you need to transfer money.
+The right option for you will depend on factors like whether it’s a one-off or regular transfer, how much money you need to transfer, where you're sending your funds to, and how quickly you need to transfer money.

 You’ve got a choice between:

 These companies are listed in our comparison tables above.
 Unlike banks and credit unions, specialist IMT providers have built their whole business around transferring funds around the globe, so they have a lot of expert knowledge in this area.

 Plus, they generally offer sharper exchange rates and lower fees than the options below.
 Most of their platforms are online - so you can make transfers any time of the day or night.

 With many IMT specialists like OFX, TorFX and WorldFirst, there are no maximum limits to how much you can transfer, but a minimum limit ranging from $50 and $10,000 can apply, depending on the provider.

 Most banks and credit unions will have money transfer facilities.
 They will usually charge more if you go to the branch to do a transfer than if you did it yourself online, and their exchange rates and fees also tend to be less competitive than specialist IMT providers.

 Often the maximum amount you can transfer online is subject to your ‘pay anyone’ limit.
 However, you could potentially increase that threshold by visiting your local branch and requesting a raise there.

 At Mozo, we compare international money transfers offered by the big four banks: ANZ, NAB, Westpac and Commonwealth Bank.

 For smaller transfers, you may consider services like PayPal and Western Union.